 Public Policy, Management, and Culture in London

-Students will take classes in International Public Policy and Arts Management taught by University of Oregon Professor Patricia Lambert in addition to elective course offerings at the GEO London Centre.
-All courses are designed in conjunction with the School of Planning, Public Policy and Management and will satisfy major/minor along with other interdisciplinary options making it a great opportunity for students studying Political Science, Public Administration, Nonprofit Management, Arts Management, Arts and Culture Leadership, and Global Studies.
+Students will take classes in International Public Policy and International Nonprofit Management taught by University of Oregon Professor Dyana Mason in addition to elective course offerings at the GEO London Centre.
+All courses are designed in conjunction with the School of Planning, Public Policy and Management and will satisfy major/minor along with other interdisciplinary options making it a great opportunity for students studying Political Science, Public Administration, Nonprofit Management, and Global Studies.

-This intensive program offers an internship option as well.
-Living in a fast-paced city will require you to balance your academic, work, and personal responsibilities while allowing you to make progress towards your educational, professional, and personal goals by experiencing all that London has to offer.
+Living in a fast-paced city will require you to balance your academic work and personal responsibilities while allowing you to make progress towards your educational, professional, and personal goals by experiencing all that London has to offer.

 |Term||Year||Priority Deadline||Deadline||Arrival Date||Departure Date|